agh-glk/fcs/docs/source/server/url_processor.rst

 Module fcs.server.url_processor
 =======================================

+This module contains class for processing and unifying URLs.

 .. py:class:: URLProcessor

    Processes and corrects URLs retrieved from a web site and delivers other methods operating on web addresses (these methods are used e.g. by crawl depth policy classes).